-We believe it is possible to achieve long-term returns by investing in entities that conduct their business, and thereby apply capital, in a responsible way.
+We believe it is possible to achieve long-term growth by investing in entities that conduct their business, and thereby apply capital, in a responsible way.
 This is achieved by taking into account a range of social and environmental issues, and how they might affect individuals and wider society.

-We therefore believe a sustainable fund is one that includes all the following approaches to responsible investment:
+We therefore believe a sustainable fund is one that includes all of the following approaches to responsible investment:

-- Integrates ESG factors into risk management and stewardship activities. - Follows 'acting to avoid harm' clauses within its investment policy. - Implements 'do good' clauses within its investment policy.
+- Integrates ESG factors into risk management and stewardship activities - Follows 'do no harm' clauses within its investment policy - Implements 'do good' clauses within its investment policy

-A force for good - companies must display leading or well-developed business practices and policies, and/or allocate capital in a way that supports sustainable development.
+A force for good - companies must display leading or well-developed business practices and policies, and/or allocate capital towards them in a way that supports sustainable development.